 Students are strongly encouraged to explore multiple funding opportunities for programs abroad.
 There are numerous opportunities available based on area of study, program type, length and country of destination.
 Smaller scholarships can often be "stacked" together to help fund education abroad.

-- $1,000 scholarships available for UK students studying on semester-length Celtic Blue programs.
-Students do not have to fill out an additional application, but will be considered based on program application.
+- $1,000 scholarships available for UK students!
+These reductions are automatic and students do not have to fill out an additional application.

 - Usually, financial aid (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
 Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.

 Costs and cancellation policies vary by program.
-Please see the "Fees and Policies" link at the top of this page for more information.
+Please see the "Program Cost and Budget" information page in the program header at the top of this website.
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

 Passport & Visa Requirements